 Pregnancy and CHD Questions to Ask Your Doctor

-Congenital heart disease (CHD) is a range of conditions present at birth and can affect the structure of a baby's heart and the way it works.
-CHD is the most common form of birth defect affecting about 40,000 babies each year.
+Congenital heart disease (CHD) refers to conditions present at birth that affect the structure or function of the heart and can influence a child’s health over time.
+CHD is the most common form of birth defect.
+Congenital heart defects affect about 40,000 babies each year.
 Talk to your doctor early about your baby’s risk for a congenital heart defect and how you can monitor it during your pregnancy.

-Questions to ask your OB-GYN physician about congenital heart defects if you are pregnant or planning to become pregnant:
+Questions to ask your OB-GYN doctor about CHD if you are pregnant or planning to become pregnant:

-• What are the risk factors for congenital heart defect?
+• What are the risk factors for congenital heart disease?

-• Are there ways to check for CHDs while I am still pregnant?
+• Are there ways to check for CHD while I am still pregnant?

 • How can I support my baby’s heart health during my pregnancy?